Red crossbill: Taxonomy and systematics

 As research into the species has progressed, types are increasingly being found to be genetically distinct and elevated to the subspecies level.
-It is expected that this trend will continue, and it is also likely that more of these subspecies will eventually be recognized as full species.
+It is possible that this trend will continue, and it is also possible that more of these subspecies will eventually be treated as full species.

 Some large-billed, pine-feeding populations currently assigned to this species in the Mediterranean area may possibly be better referred to either the parrot crossbill or to new species in their own right, but more research is needed.
 These include the Balearic crossbill (L. c. balearica) and the North African crossbill (L. c. poliogyna), feeding primarily on Aleppo pine (Pinus halepensis); the Cyprus crossbill (L. c. guillemardi), feeding primarily on European black pine (Pinus nigra); and an as-yet unidentified crossbill with a parrot crossbill-sized bill feeding primarily on Bosnian pine (Pinus heldreichii) in the Balkans.
 These populations also differ on plumage, with the Balearic, North African and Cyprus subspecies having yellower males, and the Balkan type having deep purple-pink males; this, however, merely reflects the differing anthocyanin content of the cones they feed on, as these pigments are transferred to the feathers.